How to Dispose of Plastic Tissue-Culture Pipettes

 - The original pipette box with a plastic bag placed inside

-- A sharps storage container, available in 2 sizes from STORE:
+- A sharps storage container

 - Recycled rigid plastic roller bottles